AbdulazizThCs/AI-Image-Classifier/README.md

 # AI Image Classifier

-A lightweight AI-based image classification system built with TensorFlow and Python, capable of identifying images as **Human**, **Robot**, or **Animal**.
+An AI-based image classification system that identifies images as Human, Robot, or Animal using a pre-trained TensorFlow model integrated via Python.
-The model is trained using Teachable Machine and integrated into a Python inference pipeline.

 # Features
 - Classifies images into: **Human**, **Robot**, **Animal**